kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

  1. Using DESeq2 as shown in the tutorial, identify genes that significantly differentially between the naive and interferon-gamma (IFNg) conditions (false discovery rate (FDR) < 0.01).
 Answer the the following questions:
 	 - How many genes are significantly differentially expressed (FDR < 0.01)?
 How many of them are *upregulated* (increase in expression) by IFNg and how many are *downregulated* (decrease on expression)?
 (NOTE: the sign of the log2 fold-change depends on the factor levels of the conditions that you put into the model, always check that the sign is what you expect it to be using raw counts!)
 	 - How many differentially expressed genes have log2 fold-change > 1?
 How many of them are upregulated and how many of them are downregulated?
-1. Repeat the the analysis done in point 1 for increasingly larger number of donors (try at least 5, 8, 16, an
+1. Repeat the the analysis done in point 1 for increasingly larger number of donors (try at least 5, 8, 16, and 24) random donors.
+Find the answers to the same questions highlighted in point 1.
+How does the number of differentially expressed genes
 2.
  - Following the gene expression tutorial, identify genes that are significantly differentially expressed between the naive and interferon-gamma (IFNg) conditions (false discovery rate (FDR) < 0.01).
 Make sure to use the [original clean dataset](https://courses.cs.ut.ee/2019/bioinfo/spring/uploads/Main/RNA_SummarizedExperiment.rds.zip) for this analysis ).
 How many genes are significantly differentially expressed at this fold change threshold?
 How many genes have absolute log2 fold-change > 1?
 How many genes are upregulated (increase in expression after stimulation) by IFNg stimulation at these log2 fold-change > 1 and FDR < 0.01 thresholds?
 How many genes are down-regulated (decrease in expression after stimulation)?
  -  Repeat the same differential expression analysis on the naive *versus* *Salmonella* (SL1344) conditions.
 Answer the same questions that you answered in point 1.